-The optional #:auth-user and #:auth-passwd keyword argument supply a username and password for authenticated SMTP (using the AUTH PLAIN protocol).
+The optional user and pw arguments supply a username and password for authenticated SMTP (using the AUTH PLAIN protocol).

-The optional #:tcp-connect keyword argument supplies a connection procedure to be used in place of tcp-connect.
+The optional connect argument supplies a connection procedure to be used in place of tcp-connect.
 For example, use ssl-connect to connect to the server via SSL.

-If the optional #:tls-encode keyword argument supplies a procedure instead of #f, then the ESMTP STARTTLS protocol is used to initiate SSL communication with the server.
-The procedure given as the #:tls-encode argument should be like ports->ssl-ports; it will be called as and it should return two values: an input port and an export port.
+If the optional encode argument supplies a procedure instead of #f, then the ESMTP STARTTLS protocol is used to initiate SSL communication with the server.
+The procedure given as the encode argument should be like ports->ssl-ports; it will be called as and it should return two values: an input port and an output port.
 All further SMTP communication uses the returned ports.